3D bulk-resolved $g$-wave altermagnetic order parameter in CrSb

-In summary, our systematic bulk-sensitive QO measurements have directly probed the unconventional magnetic order parameter symmetry of CrSb, revealing the $g$-wave altermagnetic spin texture.
-This manifests in the $\vec k$-dependence of the spin-splitting per Fermi pocket, $\Delta(\vec k)$.
-For magnetic fields applied in highly symmetric nodal planes, $\Delta(\vec k)$ is always zero.
-By contrast, rotating through arcs of low symmetry $\Delta(\vec k)$ is generally large and well-resolvable, collapsing back to zero upon crossing through a nodal plane.
+In summary, our systematic bulk-sensitive QO measurements have mapped out the unconventional magnetic order parameter symmetry of CrSb, revealing the $g$-wave altermagnetic spin texture.
+This manifests in the $k$-dependence of the spin-splitting per Fermi pocket, $\Delta(\vec k)$.
+For magnetic fields applied in highly symmetric nodal planes, $\Delta(\vec k)$ is always zero -- whereas, rotating through arcs of low symmetry $\Delta(\vec k)$ is generally large and well-resolvable, collapsing back to zero upon crossing through a nodal plane.
 For fields applied in nodal planes, quasiparticle orbits are spin-degenerate and mirror-symmetric.
-By contrast, in antinodal planes this mirror symmetry is lost, leading to spin-split QO frequency versus angle traces -- providing a smoking-gun signature of altermagnetic ordering.
-These results thereby firmly establish CrSb as a room-temperature metallic altermagnet.
-Our optimised growth procedure has produced high-quality crystals with residual resistivities as low as 2~$\upmu \Omega$cm, making CrSb a promising candidate for exploring next-generation low-energy spintronic device applications.
+By contrast, in antinodal planes this mirror symmetry is lost, leading to spin-split QO frequency versus angle traces -- providing a hallmark signature of altermagnetic ordering.
+Additionally, we observe excellent quantitive agreement in the ratios between quantum oscillatory frequencies and effective masses, as theoretically expected for spin-split Fermi surface sheets.
+In combination, these results provide strong empirical evidence supporting the designation of CrSb as a room-temperature metallic altermagnet.
+Furthermore, our optimised growth procedure has produced high-quality crystals with residual resistivities as low as 2~$\upmu \Omega$cm.
+Given that CrSb is relatively insensitive to air and moisture, it can be synthesised to high purity, the altermagnetic ordering temperature is very high, and both chromium and antimony are relatively abundant easily-sourced elements, this combination of favourable properties positions CrSb as a leading material for pursuing applications in next-generation low-energy spintronic devices.

 { }

 \textbf{Methods}